 Some curse words are funnier than they are insults.
-For instance, when someone calls you a “Cara de Culo,” what they mean is that you are a complete “ass-face.”
-That’s why I simply can’t get enough of the Spanish curse words.
+For instance, when someone calls you a “Cara de Culo,” they mean that you are a complete “ass-face.”

-Some of these dirty Spanish curse words will just light up your mood even when they are meant to insult.
-This combination of the words “Cara” (face), and “Culo” (rear), forms an ingenious figurative curse.
+Some of these dirty Spanish curse words will light up your mood, even when they are meant to insult.
+This combination of the words “Cara” (face) and “Culo” (rear) forms an ingenious figurative curse.

 Key Takeaway on Spanish Curse Words